reactjs/react.dev/content/docs/concurrent-mode-reference.md

 This page is an API reference for the React [Concurrent Mode](/docs/concurrent-mode-intro.html).
 If you're looking for a guided introduction instead, check out [Concurrent UI Patterns](/docs/concurrent-mode-patterns.html).

 **Note: This is a Community Preview and not the final stable version.
 There will likely be future changes to these APIs.
-Use at your own risk!**
+Use it at your own risk!**

 - [Enabling Concurrent Mode](#concurrent-mode)
     - [`createRoot`](#createroot)